MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-getguiddword.md

 # ITfCategoryMgr::GetGUIDDWORD

 ## -description

+Obtains the DWORD value of the specified GUID from the Windows registry.

 ## -parameters

 ### -param rguid [in]

 Specifies the address of the GUID for which to get the value.

 ### -param pdw [out]

 Pointer to the <b>DWORD</b> variable that receives the value of the GUID.

 ## -returns

 This method can return one of these values.